ash-project/ash/documentation/introduction/getting_started.md

 ```

 If you want to have a more idiomatic formatting (the one used in this documentation) of your Ash resource and APIs,
-you need to add ash (and any other extensions you use) to your `.formatter.exs` otherwise the default Elixir formatter will wrap portions of the DSL in parenthesis.
+you need to add Ash (and any other extensions you use) to your `.formatter.exs` otherwise the default Elixir formatter will wrap portions of the DSL in parenthesis.

 ```elixir
  import_deps: [